 Preparation for the Non-verbal Reasoning Section

-Topics commonly assessed include:
+Topics that could be assessed include:

 - Codes